jcanton/swe4py/slides/slides/2.1-testing/section-slides.md

 1. using pytest `monkeypatch` create a test in `test_app.py` that creates a Driver object and tests its `username` value is taken from the `USERNAME` environment variable.

+1. define a fixture that monkeypatches USERNAME and PASSWORD env variables to predefined values and use it in your last test.
+Pro-tip: move it to conftest.py for autoimport and higher visibility.
+Pro-tip2: add a docstring to your fixture and see the docs running `pytest --fixtures`.

+1. write a test that patches `DB.connect` to tests that it's called only once and with the PASSWORD read from the environment when `driver.connect` is called. leverage `with patch.object... as` from unnitest.mock.

 ---
 layout: section
 ---